 US citizens qualify for a passport renewal if their passport is in good condition, issued when they were 16 or older, and is less than 5 years expired.
 The process to renew your passport depends on how fast you need your passport.
-If you need your passport fast, passport renewals can be issued as quickly as 7-days if necessary.
+If you need your passport fast, passport renewals can be issued as quickly as 7-days with a private expediting company.

 How to Renew Your Adult U.S. Passport

 Most of the time, adults can renew their passports by mail, even if it’s already expired.
 The routine processing time is 8-11 weeks, though expedited options are available.
 You’re eligible to renew by mail using Form DS-82 as long as all of the following conditions apply:

 - Your current passport has not been lost, stolen, or damaged.

 - Your current passport was issued after your 16th birthday.

 - Your current passport was issued no more than 15 years ago.

 - Your current passport was issued in your current legal name, or you have legal proof of your name change.

 If that sounds like you, you are eligible to begin the Passport Renewal process.

 If you aren’t eligible to renew your passport, you will need to follow the New Passport process.